 It seems to me that a better solution would be for everyone to simply accept that life was stressful when we were young and that we all suffer from varying levels of repressed emotion.

-The only question that really remains, if you follow my logic, is how do you release that repressed anger and other repressed emotions and solve the problem of emotional stress, without spending a fortune on counseling and without popping millions or antidepressants.
-Something must be done, though, because living in denial and letting chronic disease take over has completely overwhelmed our medical systems in North America.
+The only question that really remains, if you follow my logic, is how do you release that repressed anger and other repressed emotions and solve the problem of emotional stress, without spending a fortune on counseling, without developing any number of destructive coping habits and without popping endless antidepressants or other coping medications.
+Something must be done though, because living in denial and letting chronic disease take over has completely overwhelmed our medical systems in North America, not to mention destroying the "Happiness Index" in the western world.

 The first step, in solving this massive problem, is acceptance, and the second step is to find a tool to use that is 'low to no cost' that can get the job done, effectively and efficiently.

 Thankfully, one such tool does exist and it is very powerful.
 The best tool, I have ever found, for just this purpose is EFT (Emotional Freedom Techniques).
-No other counseling tool is more suitable than EFT.
+No other counseling tool is more suitable than EFT, in my opinion.